Why are we still Getting Loud?

-- We wanted everyone to start talking more about HIV, STIs, Hepatitis C, and sexual health.
+- We wanted everyone to start talking more about HIV, sexually transmitted infections (STIs), hepatitis C and sexual health.

-- We wanted to break down the stigma and misconceptions that surround HIV, Hepatitis C and sexually transmitted infections.
+- We wanted to break down the stigma and misconceptions that surround HIV, STIs and hepatitis C.

 - We wanted to lift up the voices of those who are living with HIV and those who are impacted — and make sure they are the ones leading the way forward.

-Many community leaders across the United States are calling for an end to the HIV epidemic in their cities, their counties, and their states through the development of Ending the HIV Epidemic (ETE or EHE) plans.
-We now have the tools to effectively do just that–from PrEP (Pre-Exposure Prophylaxis) which allows people to remain HIV-negative and much-improved medications that allow people living with HIV to enjoy the same life expectancy as people without, to proof that Undetectable=Untransmittable (U=U) which allows people living with HIV to prevent the transmission of HIV to intimate partners.
+Many community leaders across the United States are calling for an end to the HIV epidemic in their cities, their counties and their states through the development of Ending the HIV Epidemic (ETE or EHE) plans.
+We now have the tools to effectively do just that — PrEP (pre-exposure prophylaxis), which allows people to remain HIV-negative, much-improved medications that allow people living with HIV to enjoy the same life expectancy as people without, and scientific proof that Undetectable=Untransmittable (U=U) allows people living with HIV to prevent the transmission of HIV to intimate partners.
 We are in a position to create ambitious and bold plans to improve health outcomes for all people living with and vulnerable to HIV, reducing its impact and bringing new infections below epidemic levels.